 "REGGAEBLUESFUNKYTUNES&ORIGINALMUSICFORMIND&BODY!"

-Winter/Spring 2023: Fallow Time.
-While it's been quiet for me on the performance front lately, it has been somewhat of a relief after last season's jam-packed calendar of jammin'!
-I've taken this ‘fallow time’ in St. Augustine to rejuvinate, learn some new songs and rework some of my older original material.
-I also practice daily, which has bumped up my pickin' skills a few notches.
+While it's been quiet for me on the performance front lately, it has been somewhat of a welcome relief after last season's hyperactive jam-packed calendar of jammin'!
+I've truly needed this ‘fallow time’ in St. Augustine to recuperate from a painful surgery and a wicked bout of pneumonia.
+I wanted to learn some new songs and rework some older original material.
+I am using the time to practice daily, which continues to bump up my pickin' skills a few notches.
 This pleases me, and I hope will please you as well.
-I've tweaked the website, designed new logos and created new artwork for the T-Shirt collection which you can see in Dry Duck Trading Company on this website.
-Seeking further inspiration, I've attended a few local songwriter-in-the-round shows where I've met several talented locals who have set high musical standards for the region.

 Hooray!
-Working on a NEW recording of OLD t'ings - "Postcard from the Islands".
-I recently discovered a trove of recordings that were (mostly) made in the USVI, either recorded in my tiny, green Shackteau with what instruments could make or I had on hand; others were live performance board mixes recorded at Cinnamon Bay, Pastory Gardens, Aqua Bistro or Miss Lucy's - some solo, some with my drummer pal Sam Earnshaw and others with singer/flutist/steel drummer extraordinaire Mary Knysh.
-I've been spending several weeks winnowing through this collection, remixing and recording new, additional parts.
-I've chosen eleven.
-Soon come.
+2023 saw a NEW recording of OLD t'ings - "Postcard from the Islands".
+I discovered a trove of recordings that were (mostly) made in the USVI, either recorded in my tiny, green Shackteau with what instruments could make or I had on hand; others were live performance board mixes recorded at Cinnamon Bay, Pastory Gardens, Aqua Bistro or Miss Lucy's - some solo, some with my drummer pal Sam Earnshaw and others with singer/flutist/steel drummer extraordinaire Mary Knysh.
+I'd spent many weeks winnowing through this collection, remixing and recording new, additional parts - and now it's finished! https://davidreed.hearnow.com/postcard-from-the-islands

 As always, THANK YOU for your interest and support.